Monday, July 02, 2012

 Arctic Air Conditioning: 7 Reasons THE THING (2011)

-Arlene: They like it better than no thing. -- Death Proof (2007)
+Arlene: They like it better than NO thing. -- Death Proof (2007)

 What is it about genius that they don't understand?

-2. Subtle Variations on Action and science fiction cliches: When a helicopter explodes it does so behind a mountain and all we see is a far off wisp of smoke and all we hear is a distant thud -- this is a movie that dares value artsy surprise over explosions, though there are plenty of both, sure as hell more than 36% worth.
-And once the characters realize they're dealing with a prehistoric creature from another world there's a real sense of wonder and excitement tempered with some reserve fitting the occasion rather than the usual Spielbergian overacting.
+2. Subtle Variations on action and science fiction cliches: When a helicopter explodes it does so behind a mountain and all we see is a far off wisp of smoke and all we hear is a distant thud -- this is a movie that dares value artsy surprise over explosions, though there are plenty of both, sure as hell more than 36% worth.
+And once the characters realize they're dealing with a creature from another world there's a real sense of wonder and excitement tempered with some reserve fitting the occasion rather than the usual Spielbergian 'awe'-expressing foreground close-ups.
 But this underplaying makes their realization the world of science as they know it has forever changed conversely palpable, as does the nervousness that the secret will leak out and their camp will swarm with newsmen, gladhanders and people trying to horn in on the glory.

 5) Badass Score: Marco Beltrami, gently nodding towards the Ennio Morricone original.